-Located on the open steppe on the right bank of the Orkhon River in central Mongolia, some five kilometers away from the river itself, Kharakhorum was founded in 1220 by Genghis Khan as a military center.
-The name means black stones or black walls.
-Settlement patterns were informal with traders and craftsmen establishing themselves around the area until it grew into a town.
-While the prevailing winds aided in keeping the mosquitoes down in the summer months, that same wind blew bitterly cold in the winter with no natural land features to afford any protection either from the elements or from invaders.
-The proximity to the mountains and their seasonal grazing was attractive to these nomads.
-In short, Genghis Khan had selected the perfect site for a nomad camp, but not necessarily as the site of a fixed capital with property and people to protect.
-It was his Genghis Khan’s son Ogodei who built the city into an organized urban area.
-The walls formed a rectangle, with its top and bottom oriented on a northwest/southeast axis, conspicuously different from the usual north/south axis.
-The outer city walls were made of earth, 1000 meters on the north side, 1500 on the west, and two kilometers on the east.
-The remains of a northeast corner tower have been discovered, leading to the theory that each corner had one, modelled on the Chinese cities of the era.
-Ogodei’s palace was situated in the southwest corner, itself a walled enclosure.
-West of the palace area was a pond filled by a canal from the Orkhon river.
-This canal also fed water into the city itself.
+Kharakhorum was constructed in 1220 by Genghis Khan as a military center on the open steppe on the right bank of the Orkhon River in central Mongolia, about five kilometers from the river itself.
+The name derives from the words “black stones” or “black walls.”
+Traders and craftsmen established themselves around the location until it expanded into a town, resulting in an informal settlement pattern.
+These nomads were drawn to the highlands because of their proximity and the opportunity for seasonal grazing.
+In other words, Genghis Khan had chosen the ideal location for a nomad camp, but not necessarily for a stable city with property and people to safeguard.
+Ogodei, Genghis Khan’s son, was responsible for transforming the city into a well-organized metropolitan region.
+The top and bottom of the walls formed a rectangle, with the top and bottom positioned on a northwest/southeast axis, rather than the conventional north/south axis.
+The outer city walls were composed of earth and measured 1000 meters north, 1500 meters west, and two kilometers east.
+The discovery of the remnants of a northeast corner tower has led to the assumption that each corner had one, modeled after Chinese towns of the time.
+The palace of Ogodei was located in the southwest corner, within a walled enclosure.
+A pond was west of the palace complex, fed by a canal from the Orkhon river.
+This canal also supplied water to the city.

-Kharakhorum was roughly divided into four quarters.
-There was one for the traders, many of whom were Muslim, and markets, and another where the artisans imported from China congregated.
-The Mongol rulers were highly tolerant of religious differences and in Kharakhorum there were mosques, twelve “idol” temples, as William of Rubruck called them, though certainly at least one of these was Buddhist, and even one Christian church, all clustered together in one end of the city.
-The fourth quarter was a walled enclosure for the Khan, his family and his officials.
-A third of this palace city was taken up by government officials.
-Ogodei had gathered scribes who could translate from every language spoken throughout his empire.
+Kharakhorum was divided into four halves roughly.
+There was one for the businessmen and markets, many of whom were Muslim, and another for the artists imported from China.
+The Mongol overlords were tolerant of religious diversity, and Kharakhorum had mosques, twelve “idol” temples, as William of Rubruck described them, albeit at least one of them was Buddhist, and even a Christian church, all crowded together in one end of the city.
+For the Khan, his family, and his officials, the fourth quarter was a walled enclosure.
+Government officials occupied a third of the palace city.
+Ogodei had recruited scribes who could interpret any of the empire’s languages.

-Kharakhorum attracted numerous visitors from the west, all of them writing about their travels.
-Most notable is the Flemish Franciscan monk, William of Rubruck, who visited in 1253 and penned a detailed description of Kharakhorum and Mongolian life in his Journey to the East.
+Kharakhorum drew a large number of tourists from the west, all of whom documented their journeys.
+The Flemish Franciscan monk William of Rubruck, who visited Kharakhorum in 1253 and wrote a thorough description of Mongolian life in his Journey to the East, is the most noteworthy.